kensnyder/react-thermals/README.md

 ### Properties and Paths

-React Thermals supports property names and path expressions in 4 situations:
+React Thermals supports property names and path expressions in 4 use cases:

 1. Selecting state inside a component
 2. Reading state from the store
 3. Creating store actions
 4. Updating values in the store

-Example of these 4 situations:
+Example of these 4 use cases:

 ```js
 // 1.
 Selecting state from the store (inside a component)